ChemCryst/crystals/newdocs/interface/menus.rst

 (corresponding to exact lattice overlap), since they are probably just part of the point group symmetry of your structure.
 |br|\
-You may choose a twin law to be applied
+Choose a twin law to be applied and set the starting values for the twin components.